 - 1. Within the framework of the agreements that are made concerning the professional development of employees, employers and employees may agree that employees may fill a position that is valued at a lower level than their current position, as suits the life stage and development stage that they are in.
 In that case, the salary scale of the lower job level will come to apply to the employee. - 2.
 Upon demotion, employees are placed in the newly applicable salary scale on the step closest to their salary in the 'old' salary scale. - 3.
 If the remuneration in the new salary scale is lower than the 'old' remuneration, employees will be compensated for this for a maximum of two years: - In the first year two thirds of the difference will be compensated. - In the second year one third of the difference will be compensated. - 4.
-Employees over the age of 55 who voluntarily and with the employer's permission opt for demotion may make use of the possibility that ABP offers to continue their pension accrual at the salary level belonging to their former position.
+The employee who voluntarily and with the employer's permission opt for demotion within 10 years preceding their AOW entitlement age may make use of the possibility that ABP offers to continue their pension accrual at the salary level belonging to their former position.